huizhang0110/papers_in_cv/README.md

-# papersInCV
-A papers list in computer vision fields.
+# A papers list in computer vision fields.

+## Text Recognition

+-